Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 Mutualized databases must not be used:

-- they cannot guarranty the needed Quality of service
+- they cannot guarantee the needed Quality of service
 - they cannot respect the requirements (SQL modes) described bellow
 - they make consistent backups almost impossible